Garik0w/rdx_crypto_horses/rdx_cryptos_horses/README.md

 2. Extract the zip.
 3. Put cryptos_horses to your resource folder.
 4. import the items SQL file into your database
-5. Add "start cryptos_horses" in your "server.cfg".
+5. Add "start rdx_cryptos_horses" in your "server.cfg".
 6. start your server, enjoy.

 # Required resource